top of page

 • Supporting coordinated movement of the upper limb

-Osteopathic care often considers how the entire arm influences elbow movement.
+Osteopathic care often considers how the entire arm and upper body influence elbow movement and tendon loading.

 Physiotherapy